The Magic Set Editor: Making Your First Custom MTG Card

 Actually, you can just type them like you would any other abilities.
 The one exception to this is that you'll have to know how to type certain symbols in the card's text.
-Like with it's mana cost, W, U, B, R, and G will represent the five colored mana symbols while a number will represent the colorless mana symbol.
-You'll also need to know the Tap symbol: the letter T (and if you were curious, the Untap symbol is represented by the letter Q.)
+Like with its mana cost, W, U, B, R, and G will represent the five colored mana symbols while a number will represent the colorless mana symbol.
+You'll also need to know the Tap symbol: the letter T. The Untap symbol is represented by the letter Q.

 T: Add U to your mana pool.

 The Magic Set Editor will automatically convert the letter T and the letter U to the Tap and blue mana symbols, respectively.
 It's fairly intuitive about when to do this, but if it ever misses one, or converts one that you'd rather not be converted, select the text and hit Control + M. This is an important keyboard shortcut to learn.

 Keyworded abilities are made easy by the fact that the Magic Set Editor has a built-in library of most of the abilities throughout Magic's history.
 When you type one of them, it will immediately adjust the text for you by converting its mana costs into icons (where appropriate) and adding reminder text.